gdarko/wp-vimeo-videos/readme.txt

 == Frequently Asked Questions ==

-= Can i use it without Client ID, Client Secret and Access Token? =
+= Can i use it without Client ID, Client Secret or Access Token? =

-No, you must have Client ID, Client Secret and Access Token with the required permissions.
+No, you must have Client ID, Client Secret and Access Token with the required scopes/permissions.

-= I see that the plugin doesn't support localhost.
-Any plans for support for non-public sites ? =

-At this time no, we are doing the uploads using public url as it is more reliable for shared environments.
+= Which API scopes are required =

+Most of them.
+Especially if you are using the premium version.
+So it's best to select the following at least: public, private, create, edit, delete, upload, video_files

 = Do i need to do any tweaks to the hosting configuration for bigger files ? =

-Most likely yes.
-You will need to edit php.ini and increase upload_max_filesize=MAXFILESIZE, post_max_size=MAXPOSTSIZE and max_execution_time=0 (unlimited).
+The files are streamed directly from your browser to Vimeo using the TUS protocol, so the upload process doesn't rely on the server where your site is hosted anymore.
+Therefore no need to adjust any settings.

 == Screenshots ==

-1. Vimeo Uploads
-2. Vimeo Settings
+1. Main upload form
+2. Gutenberg upload block
+3. Settings screen that showing useful API information
-3. Example Vimeo Developer APP and how to get the required access keys.
+4. Example Vimeo Developer APP and how to get the required access keys.

 == Changelog ==

+= Version 1.1.1 =
+* Fix Settings form saving

+= Version 1.1.0 =
+* Major rewrite.
+Includes lots of code improvements and paves the way for more development in future.
+* Added API Information section in the settings page.
+You can now see if you are connected, which scopes you have assigned and much more.
+* Added Gutenberg block.
+It's now possible to upload video or choose from existing directly from the editor.
+* Added support for direct upload approach that doesn't require the files to stay on the server for some time.
+You can easily switch through Settings now.
+* Moved Settings page to Settings menu in the Dashboard
+* Improved Media > Vimeo permissions.
+The page is accessible for Authors, Editors and Administrators or other users that have the capability upload_files
+* Improved Settings > Vimeo permissions.
+The page is accessible only by Administrators or other users that have the capability manage_options
+* Fixed cron clean up task problem for the pull upload approach

 = Version 1.0.3 =
 * Fix fatal error in some cases.